glaforge/glaforge.github.io/content/posts/2022/10/24/build-deploy-java-17-apps-on-cloud-run-with-cloud-native-buildpacks-on-temurin.md

 ---
-title: "Build Deploy Java 17 Apps on Cloud Run With Cloud Native Buildpacks on Temurin"
+title: "Build and deploy Java 17 apps on Cloud Run with Cloud Native Buildpacks on Temurin"
 date: 2022-10-24T11:33:25+01:00
 tags:
 - java